Editor’s Note: This Rosetta Stone Japanese Review has been updated on October 6, 2024.

 Con #3: No Grammar Explanations

-It’d be nice even to have a line or two in places just to clarify to much-needed grammar points that you inevitably encounter throughout the course.
+It would be nice to have a line or two in places to clarify much-needed grammar points that inevitably come up throughout the course.
 Japanese has a specific word order and a system of complex verb conjugations.
-Without any explanations, it’s incredibly difficult to get a proper understanding of how the language works and how to form your own sentences correctly, from just context alone.
+Without any explanations, it’s incredibly difficult to get a proper understanding of how the language works and how to form your own sentences correctly from just context alone.

 Con #4: No Pronunciation Lessons